deepakshimpi1/InterviewPreparation1/angular.md

 ### Types of RxJS Subjects

-`Subject` - This is the standard RxJS Subject.
-It doesn't have any initial value or replay behaviour.
+- `Subject` - This is the standard RxJS Subject.
+It doesn't have any initial value or replay behavior.
-`BehaviorSubject` - This variant of RxJS subject requires an initial value and emits its current value (last emitted item) to new subscribers.
+- `BehaviorSubject` - This variant of RxJS subject requires an initial value and emits its current value (last emitted item) to new subscribers.
-`ReplaySubject` - This variant of RxJS subject is used to emit a specified number of last emitted values (a replay) to new subscribers.
+- `ReplaySubject` - This variant of RxJS subject is used to emit a specified number of last emitted values (a replay) to new subscribers.
-`AsyncSubject` - The AsyncSubject emits the latest value to observers upon completion.
+- `AsyncSubject` - The AsyncSubject emits the latest value to observers upon completion.

 ---